Deploy Cisco Secure Client

 Uninstall the Cisco Secure Client modules in the following order:

-1. Uninstall Umbrella Roaming Security, Network Visibility Module, Network Access Manager, Posture, ISE Compliance module, or SBL, in any order.
+1. Uninstall Umbrella Roaming Security, Network Visibility Module, Network Access Manager, Posture, ISE Compliance module, SBL, or Zero Trust Access in any order.

 2. Uninstall the Cisco Secure Client core client module, and all modules are also removed.